 2. There from the start

-Another common strategy for getting people to enroll in the text messaging element of an alert and notification system is to do so during orientation.
+Another common strategy for getting contact lists to enroll in the mass text messaging service is to do so during orientation.
 This is by far the most common method for college and university campuses, with 69 percent of survey respondents saying they enrolled students during new student orientation.
 School districts came in at 36 percent.

 3. Make it the only option

-Getting students to participate in a text message alert system may not be the easiest thing to do, especially with so many other programs on campus, but it is an important one nonetheless.
-Consider employing some of these solutions into your ENS to drive up user participation and ensure that individuals are effectively receiving your alerts.
+Getting students to participate in a mass text message alert system may not be the easiest thing to do, especially with so many other programs on campus, but it is an important one nonetheless.
+Consider employing some of these solutions into your emergency notification system to drive up user participation and ensure that individuals are effectively receiving your alerts.